Odyrac/SBSniper/README.md

 > **Note:** To know how to **install the bot**, watch my explanatory video by clicking [here](http://youtube.com/). *The video is in French.*

-🤝 A big thank you to all the people who helped me build this bot, SkyBlock connoisseurs, testers, etc ...
+🤝 A big thank you to all the people who helped me build this bot, SkyBlock connoisseurs, testers, etc...
 Thanks to `Pepsi` for the Java side help on the mod-ig.

 ⚠️ I redid **entirely** the bot code to make it as simplified as possible and easy to install.
 It will not be the most optimized compared to other robots of this kind!
 In addition, I have intentionally not respected certain development habits to facilitate its use and understanding of all.